Public Classes & Events

 “Civil dialogue is claiming and caring for my identity, needs & beliefs while not degrading yours.” — Brené Brown

-• What are some healthy boundaries to protect your own emotional wellbeing?
+• Maintaining healthy boundaries to protect your own emotional wellbeing

-Drawing upon Restorative, Transformative, and Loving justice models, this course centers on identifying shared values, then building a system that fits them.
-Along the way, participants learn and practice models of listening and dialogue that allow learning, empathy, accountability, clear boundaries, and co-creation of positive next steps.
+What’s an organization to do?
+The way to get ahead of callout culture is by building a culture of calling in.
+Drawing upon the Calling In work of Loretta Ross and others, this course centers on identifying shared language, values, and guidelines, then building upon them to create a transparent system of mutual respect and accountability.
+Participants learn and practice models of listening and dialogue that allow learning, empathy, accountability, clear boundaries, and co-creation of positive next steps.

 Fog on the Lens of Dominant Culture Series: